emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-#  October 31st Meetup
+#  October 24th Meetup

-The next meetup is on October 31st.
+The next meetup is on Wednesday, October 24th (moved one week forward, not last Wednesday of the month this time).
 Come visit us at the usual location.

 As always: let us know if you have something you want to talk about,